Rowan1224/NLP/README.md

 - Albert: `python fine_tune.py -m albert -t squad -ts`
 - Electra `python fine_tune.py -m electra -t fine -ts`

 To customize the batch size and learning rate, use parameters `-b` and `-lr`.
-The argument `-t` refers to the type of the model e.g `fine` is the base pre-trained model and `squad` is the squad model.
+The argument `-t` refers to the type of the model e.g `fine` is fine-tuning the base pre-trained model and `squad` is domain-adapting for the squad model.
 The argument `-ts` should be given if the model is to be trained on the full training set.

 The fine-tuned/domain-adapted models will be stored in the `./models/` directory.